bandprotocol/oracle-consumer/docs/x/pricefeed.md

 ### Workflow

+The `SymbolRequest` data is utilized by the pricefeed module to initiate the request logic during the begin block.
+The aim of creating an open proposal is to configure the pricefeed module to request price data from BandChain at a `block_interval` specified in the proposal.

 1. submit the `UpdateSymbolRequestProposal` with `SymbolRequests`.
 If the proposal is approved, the data will be saved in the state of your Cosmos SDK app.
     > proto/consumer/pricefeed/pricefeed.proto
     ```protobuf